 What Are the Best Mice For Gaming?

 There are a lot of great mice for gaming, and the market is positively crowded with major manufacturers.
 From the Mouse Razer Deathadder Elite and Razer Naga Trinity to the SteelSeries Rival and the Corsair M650 Pro, there are a lot of mice to choose from.
-But Logitech continues to be one of the best producers of gaming mice.
+But Logitech continues to be one of the best manufacturers of gaming mice.
 Our list includes the 10 best models we’ve found, but you can also read our review guide to the best gaming mice under $50 if you want to expand your search to other manufacturers like Corsair and SteelSeries.

 Does Logitech Make Good Gaming Mice?